Relintai/pandemonium_engine_docs/usage/export/running_on_macos.md

-Running Godot apps on macOS
+Running Pandemonium apps on macOS
 ===========================

 See also:

-    This page covers running Godot projects on macOS.
+    This page covers running Pandemonium projects on macOS.
     If you haven't exported your project yet, read `doc_exporting_for_macos` first.

 By default, macOS will run only applications that are signed and notarized.